dylanlott/vedh/README.md

 Deployments are run using `vtec2/watchtower` to watch for container updates to the Docker Hub.
 New builds are tested and then tagged `latest` and pushed to Docker Hub so that Watchtower detects them on the EDH-Go production server.

+Note: You must be logged into the OpenMTG Docker Hub account to push the images.

 ## Environments

 `frontend/.env.local` sets local environemnt variables and is used when `yarn start` is run.